closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

   pro or a con for joining Close?

 **Production App Examples** Is anyone building serious apps with this technology?
-There are some really interesting looking technologies out there, but if nobody has shipped a major production app that's a red flag.
+Most platforms have a list of featured apps — are some of these apps we've heard of and used, from companies we're familiar with?
+If that's a red flag.
 We like to innovate and blaze trails, but we didn't want to unnecessarily be the test case for an unproven technology for a critical piece of our product offering.

 **Performance** Does the technology have a reputation for good performance?
 Can it be made to perform well?
 Are there examples of production apps that have good performance?
-Will the technology perform well for our particular use case?
+Will the technology perform well for our use case?

 **Language / Developer Experience (DX)** Will our engineers have to learn a new language or framework?
 Will it be familiar to things we've already worked on, or